awsdocs/aws-app-runner-developer-guide/doc_source/monitor-ev.md

 An operation status change event has `detail-type` set to `AppRunner Service Operation Status Change`\.
 It has the following detail fields and values:

 ```
-"Status": "see following table",
+"operationStatus": "see following table",
-"ServiceName": "your service name",
+"serviceName": "your service name",
-"ServiceId": "your service ID",
+"serviceId": "your service ID",
-"Message": "see following table",
+"message": "see following table",
-"Severity": "varies"
+"severity": "varies"
 ```

 The following table lists all possible status codes and related messages\.